Animal House: Critical reception

-When the film was released, Landis, Widdoes, and Allen went on a national promotional tour.
+When the film was released, Landis, Widdoes and Allen went on a national promotional tour.
 Universal Pictures spent about $4.5 million ($ in today's money) promoting the film at selected college campuses and helped students organize their own toga parties.
 One such party at the University of Maryland attracted some 2,000 people, while students at the University of Wisconsin–Madison tried for a crowd of 10,000 people and a place in the Guinness Book of World Records.
 Thanks to the film, toga parties became one of the favorite college campus happenings during 1978 and 1979.

 In 2000, the American Film Institute placed the film on its 100 Years...100 Laughs list, where it was ranked No. 36.
 In 2005, AFI ranked John "Bluto" Blutarsky's quote "Toga!
 Toga!" at No. 82 on its list of 100 Years...100 Movie Quotes.
-The New York Times placed the film on its Best 1000 Movies Ever list.
+The New York Times placed the film on its Best 1000 Movies Ever Made list.
 In 2001, the Library of Congress deemed the film to be "culturally, historically, or aesthetically significant" and selected it as one of 25 films preserved in the National Film Registry that year.
+Animal House is first on Bravo's 100 Funniest Movies.
+In 2008, Empire magazine selected Animal House as one of The 500 Greatest Movies of All Time.